Heapy/awesome-kotlin/app/rss/articles/Where We Stand & What's Next for Kotlin.md

 ### Enhancements for Properties 13:54

-If you do not know what delegated properties are… Google it, because they are cool. _(Ed. note: [Here you go!](https://kotlinlang.org/docs/reference/delegated-properties.html))_ This is something that allows good re-using code, Kotlin.
+If you do not know what delegated properties are...
+Google it, because they are cool. _(Ed. note: [Here you go!](https://kotlinlang.org/docs/reference/delegated-properties.html))_ This is something that allows good re-using code, Kotlin.
 Good news: in 1.1 we will allow that as a local variable.
 Now you can use **delegated properties** on a top level or in a class; you will be able to do it in a function.
 This enables DSLs, and this will help us with new cases.

 ```kotlin
 fun foo() {